hallambaker/Mathematical-Mesh/Web/Guide/bookmark.md

 ````
->bookmark
+>bookmark delete BookmarkPath2
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 ## Listing bookmarks